HoloFab/HoloFab2-Grasshopper/README.md

 - Daniil Koshelyuk
 - Ardeshir Talaei

-Special thanks to [IAAC](https://iaac.net/), where the project originated as part of individual thesis and research projects.
+Special thanks to [IAAC](https://iaac.net/), where the project originated as part of our individual thesis and research projects.